esquiloio/lib/demos/imu/README.md

 [FRDM-STBC-AGM01](http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=FRDM-STBC-AGM01)

+The IMU board has a jumper block to select which I2C it is connected to.
+This demo uses I2C0, so ensure J6 and J7 are both strapped to pins 1-2.

 The demo consists of four files:

   * imu.nut - Squirrel nut that contains the squirrel code that continuously reads the sensors and calculates the orientation.
   * imu.html - Contains the HTML for the web interface.
   * imu.css - Cascading style sheet for the web interface.

+The following Squirrel libraries are required by the demo.
+Ensure they are enabled in the System menu before running imu.nut.

+  * system
+  * string
+  * math
+  * I2C
+  * nv

 You must run the imu.nut squirrel nut on your Esquilo prior to opening the web interface from your browser.
 To run this nut when Esquilo boots,